-Experienced mentors provide you feedback on your strengths and weaknesses, guidance to work through challenges, and a sympathetic ear to listen to your troubles.
-The best mentors also inform you of effective practices and proven techniques to deal with the most difficult and unusual circumstances you face.
+Experienced coaches and mentors provide you feedback on your strengths and weaknesses, guidance to work through challenges, and a sympathetic ear to listen to your troubles.
+The best coaches and mentors also inform you of effective practices and proven techniques to deal with the most difficult and unusual circumstances you face.

 However, even with similar experience, a professional coach differs from a mentor.

 - Confidentiality.
 A professional coach is obligated to protect your privacy and confidentiality under the International Coach Federation (IFC) Code of Ethics.
 Mentors should also do this, but even when your mentor works elsewhere, social networks and pressure can compromise interactions you assumed were private.

 - Independence.
 A professional coach is employed by you and has only your interests in mind.
 While mentors should also focus narrowly on your concerns, competing interests are common and sometimes unavoidable.